NCATSTranslator/TranslatorTechnicalDocumentation/docs/index.md

 ## Background and History

 The Biomedical Data Translator (‘Translator’) program was launched by the National Center for Advancing Translational Sciences (NCATS) in Fall of 2016.
 The vision of the Translator program is to accelerate translational science “through an informatics platform that enables interrogation of relationships across the full spectrum of data types” (Fecho et al. 2022).
 The goal is to build the infrastructure required to support and facilitate data-driven translational research on a large scale.
 The fundamental aim is to integrate as many datasets as possible, using a ‘knowledge graph’–based architecture, and allow them to be cross-queried and reasoned over by translational researchers.
-A fundamental tenet of the Translator program is open data, including open patient data, and open team science.
+A fundamental tenet of the Translator program is open data, including open (de-identified) patient data, and open team science.

-The Biomedical Data Translator Consortium was established roughly one year after launch and is working collaboratively to realize the vision of the Translator program.
-The Translator consortium is currently comprised of ~215 team members and 27 institutions.
-Of note, the program is funded primarily through a National Institutes of Health (NIH) Other Transaction Awards (OTA) mechanism, although an NIH contract was awarded recently to support development of a Translator user interface (UI).
+The Biomedical Data Translator Consortium is working collaboratively to realize the vision of the Translator program.
+The Translator Consortium is currently comprised of ~215 team members and 27 institutions.
+The program is funded primarily through a National Institutes of Health (NIH) Other Transaction Awards (OTA) mechanism.
+In addition, an NIH contract was awarded recently to support development of a Translator user interface (UI).

 An overview of the Translator timeline, in the context of key milestones and award funding, is depicted below.